-Crisp apples, sweet potatoes, ripe raspberries, and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
-The Maryland State Department of Education (MSDE) has awarded more than $4.2 million in federal funds to more than 180 Maryland elementary schools across the state to help children build lifelong healthy eating habits.
-The funds, made available by the U. S. Department of Agriculture’s Fresh Fruit and Vegetable Program (FFVP), expand student access to fresh fruits and vegetables in participating schools.
+Crisp apples, sweet potatoes, ripe raspberries and perfect pumpkins: Fall into autumn with healthy back-to-school meals!
+Last year, the Maryland State Department of Education (MSDE) awarded more than $4.2 million in federal funds to more than 180 Maryland elementary schools across the state to help children build lifelong healthy eating habits.
+The funds, made available by the U. S. Department of Agriculture’s Fresh Fruit and Vegetable Program (FFVP), expanded student access to fresh fruits and vegetables in participating schools.

 What’s in Season?

 October is National #FarmtoSchool Month!
-Governor Larry Hogan has designated October 4-8, 2021, as Maryland Homegrown School Lunch Week.
-Consider buying locally-grown food from grocery stores, wholesale markets, restaurants, farmers markets, roadside stands, or pick your own fresh fruit and veggies.
+Last year, Governor Larry Hogan designated Oct.
+4-8, 2021, as Maryland Homegrown School Lunch Week.
+Consider buying locally-grown food from grocery stores, wholesale markets, restaurants, farmers markets, roadside stands.
+Take the little ones to pick their own fresh fruit and veggies.

 At home, school or program, choose healthy green meals!
 To get you started, try some USDA-recommended fall recipes!